 Frequently Asked Questions

 Are you interested in completing your high school diploma while earning credits for college and a career program?
-Below are some responses to questions people frequently ask about the High School Completion (HSC) program at Edmonds Community College.
+Below are some responses to questions people frequently ask about the High School Completion (HSC) program at Edmonds College.

 What is the High School Completion program?